chainguard-dev/pull-secret-updater/README.md

 This means anyone with access to the secret can extract the credential and use it to pull images from the registry, without detection or expiration.

-Ideally, the token would be short-lived and be automatically refreshed, like you get when you use `chainctl auth configure-docker`, but this is not possible with traditional registry credentials.
+Ideally, the token would be short-lived and be automatically refreshed, like you get when you credential helpers like `chainctl auth configure-docker`, but this is not possible with traditional registry credentials on Kubernetes.

-This controller keeps pull secrets updated with short-lived tokens, so the token can be short-lived and auto-updated.
+This controller keeps pull secrets updated with short-lived tokens, meaning that if the token is extracted from the secret, it's only useful for a short time.
+The controller updates the token automatically before it expires.

-The token used by this controller is tied to the cluster, so only this controller running on this cluster can request new tokens for the identity.
+The token used by this controller can be tied to the cluster, so only _this_ controller running on _this_ cluster can request new tokens for the identity.

-If the token is extracted from the pull secret, it can only be used to pull images for a short time before it expires.
+You can also use [Registry pull events](https://edu.chainguard.dev/chainguard/chainguard-enforce/reference/events/#service-registry---pull) to further monitor image pulls for potential abuse.